SaeedRahmani/mpc__iv_course/README.md

 This project allows you to test Model Predictive Control (MPC) algorithms on custom trajectories for autonomous vehicle path tracking.
 It features both a command-line interface and a graphical user interface for trajectory design and MPC parameter tuning.

 ## Getting Started
+Install miniconda using the instructions here: https://www.anaconda.com/docs/getting-started/miniconda/install

-Setting up your conda environment (miniconda is recommended for easy package management)
+### Setting up your conda environment (miniconda is recommended for easy package management)

+- Search Anaconda Prompt on Windows (or use a normal terminal on Ubuntu and Mac)
+- Run the following codes in Anaconda Prompt or terminal:

 ```bash
 conda create -n ivcourse python=3.12
 conda activate ivcourse
 ```
+- The above lines first make a new virtual environment for your project, called "ivcourse."
+This makes sure that any package that you install, is installed separated from other projects on your system.

 ### Prerequisites